Murder of Daniel Morcombe: The Daniel Morcombe Foundation

 The Morcombe family started the "Daniel Morcombe Foundation", and put its resources into keeping Morcombe's disappearance in the public eye and trying to find out what happened to their son.
 The foundation is committed to educating children about personal safety, and to raising awareness throughout Australia of the dangers of predatory criminals.
 These efforts are supported by the Australian media, especially on each anniversary of Morcombe's disappearance when a "Day for Daniel" is held to promote awareness of the vulnerability of children.
 An accompanying event is the "Ride for Daniel", which covers 50 km of the Sunshine Coast, held each year since 2005.

 In 2015, Bruce Morcombe spoke to the family of another missing child, William Tyrrell, and warned them that psychics would descend on them with "bizarre and offbeat ... distracting information".
 He called it distressing and said that although they received hundreds of leads telling them that there was a "shed or a water tank", none were of any help, but still couldn't be ignored in case they included a "disguised confession".
 Capturing data from CCTV and ATM cameras was more helpful, as once the police have a person of interest it may help disprove an alibi.
 Morcombe's advice was to "remain positive, that's all you can do, the police will be working hard, they want to solve it as well".

 Media

 Morcombe's murder was the focus of the Crime Investigation Australia season 1 episode "Tears for Daniel" aired in 2005.
 A film based on Morcombe's murder, titled Where is Daniel?, was planned.
 Directed by Peter Cousens and cinematography by Dean Cundey.
 On 2 July 2017, the case was covered by Casefile True Crime Podcast.

 Morcombe's father, Bruce Morcombe, appears in a series six episode of the ABC's You Can't Ask That focused on "Families of Missing Persons".
 In this episode, Morcombe describes the family's perspective on the events, as well as the aftermath.

 The Stranger, a film that fictionalises the undercover police operation to catch the murderer, was released in October 2022.
 In July 2022, Morcombe's parents "demanded" that the filmmakers stop using his name to market the film and were upset that they continued to do so.

+Daniel's Law

+On 31 December 2025, Queensland legislation established the state's first public child sex offender register, Daniel's Law, named in honour of Morcombe.
+The register was first introduced to Queensland Parliament in August 2025.